williamfridh/KTH_IS1200_Computer_Hardware_Engineering_Project/README.md

 * readme.txt

 ### A list of known bugs
-* The ball can get stuck on the edge and start vibrating while still moving horizontally
+* The ball can get stuck on the edge and start vibrating while still moving horizontally.
-* The ball can get in a fixed angle at the top and bottom (it keeps going back and fort horizontally)
+* The ball can get in a fixed angle at the top and bottom (it keeps going back and fort horizontally).
+* Random highscore (slot 9) after first insertion.
+Dissapear when more is added.

 ### Credits & Acknowledgments
 * Fridh, William (https://github.com/williamfridh/IS-1200-Pong-Project)